chompskiecodes/cursor/GRANULAR_ARCHITECTURE.md

 7. Returns a structured response listing available practitioners, the date, and location.

 **Requirements:**
-- Location ID and dialed number must be provided.
+- Business_id and dialed number must be provided.
 - Returns a structured response with available practitioners, date, and location.

 **Order of Operations:**